DavidStender/Gloomhaven-YML-Generator/README.md

 # Gloomhaven-YML-Generator
- The Gloomhaven YML Generator is development tool used to aide in the creation of Gloomhaven digital mods.
+ The Gloomhaven YML Generator is a development tool used to aide in the creation of Gloomhaven digital mods.

 [Gloomhaven YML Generator](https://davidstender.github.io/gloomhaven-yml-generator/index.html)